Sefâretnâme

 There are up to forty examples of sefâretnâme, written by Ottoman ambassadors who held office in the 18th century and early-19th century in various posts including London, Paris, Berlin, Stockholm, Russia, Poland ("Lehistan" in Ottoman terminology), Italy, Spain, Iran, India, Morocco and Bukhara.
-Those with a reduced literary outset, presented more in the form a professional and topical memorandum were termed as takrir.
+Those with a reduced literary outset, presented more in the form of a professional and topical memorandum, were termed as takrir.